NethServer/docs/administrator-manual/en/webtop5.rst

 There are two types of labels:

-- **Private**: not usable for custom fields and not visible to other users
+- **Private**: not visible to other users, also not available for custom fields
-- **Shared**: usable for custom field panels and visible to other users
+- **Shared**: visible to all users usable, also available for custom fields

 In order to manage the "Shared" labels it is necessary to activate a specific authorization via the admin panel: